Viber/viber-bot-python/README.md

 ### Sending a welcome message

-The Public Accounts API allows sending messages to users only after they subscribe to the PA.
-However, Viber will allow the PA to send one "welcome message" to a user as the user opens the conversation, before the user subscribes.
+The Viber API allows sending messages to users only after they subscribe to the account.
+However, Viber will allow the account to send one “welcome message” to a user as the user opens the conversation, before the user subscribes.

-The welcome message will be sent as a response to a conversation_started callback, which will be received from Viber once the user opens the conversation with the Public Account.
-To learn more about this event and when is it triggered see [`Conversation started`](#ConversationStarted) in the Callbacks section.
+The welcome message will be sent as a response to a `conversation_started` callback, which will be received from Viber once the user opens the conversation with the account.
+To learn more about this event and when is it triggered see [`Conversation started`](#ConversationStarted) in the callbacks section.

 #### Welcome message flow

 Sending a welcome message will be done according to the following flow:

-1. User opens 1-on-1 conversation with PA.
+1. User opens 1-on-1 conversation with account.
-2. Viber server send “conversation_started” even to PA’s webhook.
+2. Viber server send `conversation_started` even to PA’s webhook.
-3. PA receives the “conversation_started” and responds with an HTTP response which includes the welcome message as the response body.
+3. The account receives the `conversation_started` and responds with an HTTP response which includes the welcome message as the response body.

 The welcome message will be a JSON constructed according to the send_message requests structure, but without the `receiver` parameter.
 An example welcome message would look like this: